vanbrandaos/.dotfiles/README.md

 # New machine config

 1. Full system update
+2. Clone and setup-all.sh your privates dotfiles
-2. Install packages from arch repos.
+3. Install packages from arch repos.
 ```bash
     sudo pacman -S git (only needed with WSL)
     cd packages (or cd packages/wsl with WSL)